code29563/copy-history-bot-2/README.md

 # Features

-- Messages are copied to the destination channel without the 'Forwarded from:' tag
+- Messages are copied to the destination chat without the 'Forwarded from:' tag
 - Copy multiple streams without having to manually re-run the script and adjust the environment variables each time
 - Dynamically switching between clients when encountering floodwaits, to avoid having to wait them out and increase the average rate at which messages are sent
 - Uses bot clients to send messages wherever possible, to reduce the number of messages sent by user clients which are vulnerable to bans